 Ultimately, for our needs, Cricket Wireless was the best deal.
 You can easily port over your existing cell number, and all you have to do is just make sure your phone is unlocked and compatible with their network.

 When we made the jump, there weren’t any physical Cricket Wireless locations near us, so everything was done online.
 They mailed out a SIM card within a week and we were set.
-We do think it’s worth noting that Cricket was bought by AT&T, but their pricing and flexibility would lead you to believe they are unrelated.
-Kind of like how Yeti Coolers is owned by a private equity company called Cortec.
+We do think it’s worth noting that Cricket is owned by AT&T, but their pricing and flexibility would lead you to believe they are unrelated.

 We opted for a plan in the middle of their range since we don’t need unlimited high speed data with WIFI access at home and work.